blokadaorg/block.blokada.org/hugo/content/post/201909_pay_with_stellar.md

 [Keybase](https://keybase.io/download) is a messaging app as well as a cryptocurrency wallet.
 It's a great way to start using Stellar.

-### Why to use Stellar to get Blokada VPN?
+### Why use Stellar to get Blokada VPN?

 - No fees paid to banks
 - Payment is very fast and simple
-- No need to provide email address
+- No need to provide an email address

 Last but not least, there are several ways to earn free Stellar Lumens, which you can use to get access to Blokada VPN for free!